Arulprasath36/QALens/README.md

 **QARA (Quality Analysis & Root Automation)** is an open-source Python CLI and library that reads existing automation test HTML reports — such as **Extent Reports** and **Allure Reports** — extracts structured execution data, and generates explainable root-cause insights for QA engineers and development teams.

-> QARA stands for Automated Root-cause Insights.
-The name also echoes the Tamil word "Ari," meaning "know," reflecting the project's goal of turning raw automation reports into actionable understanding.
+> QARA stands for Quality Analysis & Root Automation.
+The project's goal is turning raw automation reports into actionable understanding.

 QARA is **not** a test reporting framework.
 It is an intelligence layer *on top of* your existing reports.